ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 Copy the content of c_blob.c into flash_blob.c.

-Refer to https://github.com/ARMmbed/DAPLink/blob/master/docs/AUTOMATED_TESTS.md to run existing Daplink tests to verify the port.
+Refer to https://github.com/ARMmbed/DAPLink/blob/master/docs/AUTOMATED_TESTS.md to run existing DAPLink tests to verify the port.

-Once DapLink tests pass, create a PR to request merge.
+Once DAPLink tests pass, create a PR to request merge.

 ### 4. Add new target to pyOCD